Probable-Futures/docs/map-api.md

 Your browser does not support the video tag.
 </video>

-## Embeddable maps - using the library for generating HTML
+## Embeddable maps API - HTML generator

 `@probable-futures/probable-futures-html-generator` is an npm package that enables developers to integrate dynamic and interactive climate maps into their web applications using pure HTML.